 Psychology 2030 is intended as a gentle introduction to the scientific methods and statistical techniques commonly used in psychological research.
 Emphasis is on these methods and statistics as ways of thinking about observations and phenomena, rather than on the blind application of research designs and mechanical aspects of calculation.
-An ability to read and to understand the original scientific literature is the ultimate goal; comprehension of research designs and statistical methods as tools as opposed to virtuosity with a hand calculator and mystical equations is the proximate goal.
-To that end, lectures and discussion will critically examine induction and statistical thinking in the context of everyday claims in medicine (e.g., the benefits of "screening", interpreting test results, claims for the efficacy of "alternative" medicine, etc.), epidemiology, law (e.g., the reliability of fingerprint identification, DNA "fingerprinting", etc.), and so on.
-Many will find that these discussions may challenge one or another of their core or long-held beliefs.
+An ability to read and to understand the original scientific literature is the ultimate goal; comprehension of research designs and statistical methods as tools as opposed to virtuosity with a hand calculator/computer program and mystical equations is the proximate goal.
+To that end, lectures and discussion will critically examine statistical thinking in the context of quotidian (or spectacular) claims in medicine (e.g., the benefits of "screening", interpreting test results, claims for the efficacy of "alternative" medicine, etc.), epidemiology, law (e.g., the reliability of fingerprint identification, DNA "fingerprinting", etc.), and so on.
+Many may find that these discussions challenge one or another of their core beliefs, or even the medical regimen of a relative, friend, or themselves.
 Good.
-How to mount these challenges and to engage in critical thinking about everyday claims represent the fundamental "take-home" messages of the course.
+How to mount these challenges and to engage in critical thinking about such everyday claims represent the fundamental "take-home" messages of the course.